Federal Government Utility Stores Privatization

 Federal Government Utility Stores Privatization: The federal government has announced the closure of 1,700 loss-making utility stores across Pakistan as part of its privatization strategy.
 The decision comes as a major step in the government’s economic policies, under which 1,700 loss-making utility stores are being closed across the country.
 The aim is not only to reduce financial losses but also to make the institution more effective and efficient.
 The ongoing expenses of the Utility Stores Corporation were Rs 1.2 billion per month, but after the closure of loss-making stores, these expenses have been reduced to Rs 520 million.
 This decision has resulted in a monthly saving of Rs 220 million, while the overall loss has also come down by Rs 170 million to Rs 500 million.

-Under this privatization plan, only 1,500 stores will remain operational and the remaining staff will be transferred to the surplus pool.
-At present, there are 5,000 permanent employees while 6,000 employees work on contract and daily wages.
-According to the government decision, permanent employees will be included in the surplus pool, while contract and daily wage employees will be laid off without any package.
-These steps are being taken to reduce the financial difficulties of the government and improve the management of the institution, so that the utility stores can be made more stable.
-More steps are also expected to ensure the provision of affordable and quality goods to the public, which will directly benefit the public in the future.
+Under this privatization plan, the government will keep only 1,500 stores operational and transfer the remaining staff to the surplus pool.
+At present, there are 5,000 permanent employees, while 6,000 employees work on contract and receive daily wages.
+The government has decided to shift permanent employees to the surplus pool and dismiss contract and daily wage workers without offering any compensation.
+These measures aim to reduce the government’s financial burden and improve the management of utility stores, making them more stable.
+The government also plans to take further steps to ensure the supply of affordable and quality goods to the public, aiming to provide long-term benefits to citizens.

 Know How To Apply In CM Punjab Bewa Sahara Card Scheme